gustavosiqueira2/json-server-data-generator/README.md

 ## ⚡ Even Faster!

 - Fast CLI for help
-- Fast implemetantion of new entities
+- Fast implemetantion of new entities and properties
-- Ultra perfomance on generation
+- Ultra perfomance on generation and use!
-- Ready to use!
+- Setup > Run > Server UP :)

 ## 🔨 Actual State